 Cotton Tree

-At the mouth of the Maroochy River, Cotton Tree is sheltered and calm — ideal for stand-up paddleboarding, kayaking and leisurely swimming.
-A boardwalk loops through grassy parkland with BBQs and shady picnic spots.
-The quirky coffee shops and boutique stores of Cotton Tree village complete the relaxed local vibe.
+At the mouth of the Maroochy River, Cotton Tree is sheltered, calm and social — a favourite for stand-up paddleboarding, sea kayaking and leisurely riverside swimming.
+A shaded boardwalk loops through grassy parkland with free BBQs and picnic tables.
+The eclectic coffee shops and boutiques of Cotton Tree village create one of the coast's most relaxed local neighbourhoods.
+Dog-friendly sections along the river mouth.

 Bulcock Beach, Caloundra

-Overlooking the sheltered azure water of Pumicestone Passage, Bulcock Beach is popular for kayaking, paddleboarding and fishing.
-At low tide, warm paddling pools form naturally.
-A waterside boardwalk connects to esplanade cafés and restaurants — a favourite for weddings and social get-togethers.
+Overlooking the sheltered azure expanse of Pumicestone Passage, Bulcock Beach is beloved for kayaking, paddleboarding, fishing from the foreshore and watching the sun set behind Bribie Island.
+At low tide, warm natural paddling pools form across the exposed tidal flats — a free and delightful experience for young children.
+A waterside boardwalk connects to the cafés and restaurants of Bulcock Street.

 Mudjimba Beach